Randolph Carter: Profile

-There is some question as to whether "The Unnamable's" protagonist is in fact Randolph Carter; he is named only as "Carter" and described as an author of weird fiction.
-An oblique reference to this incident is found in "The Silver Key".
+In "The Unnamable", "Carter" (presumably Randolph Carter) and his friend Joel Manton are attacked by the titular monster in an 18th-century cemetery.
+Here, "Carter" is not given a first name and described as an author of weird fiction., but an oblique reference to the incident is found in "The Silver Key".

-The Dream-Quest of Unknown Kadath—one of Lovecraft's longest tales—follows Carter for several months searching for the lost city of his dreams.
+During the course of The Dream-Quest of Unknown Kadath, one of Lovecraft's longest stories, Carter searches for several months for the lost city of his dreams.
 The story reveals Carter's familiarity with much of Lovecraft's fictional universe.
-Carter is also shown to possess considerable knowledge of the politics and geography of the dream world and has allies there.
+He is also shown to possess considerable knowledge of the politics and geography of the dream world and has allies there.
 After an elaborate odyssey, Carter awakens in his Boston apartment with only a fleeting impression of the dream world he left behind, though he now knows what the lost city actually is.